 Welcome to the course

-Welcome to ‘Activities and improving communication’, the third course in the Inspiring Young People in STEM program.
+Welcome to ‘Communication Skills for STEM Ambassadors’, the third course in the Inspiring Young People in STEM program.
 If you are developing a volunteering activity, it’s worth taking the first two courses in the program which address resourcing, diversity and planning an activity.

 Delivering an activity in STEM (Science, Technology, Engineering and Maths) subjects can be a rewarding experience for the person delivering it and, when done well, it can be an engaging experience for the young people.
 But how do you go about communicating with young people effectively?
 What are the features of effective communication?
 How do you deliver engaging activities?